KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Recommendation: Found `XMLHttpRequest` in file `MMM-Chuck-Norris.js`: Replace it with built-in fetch.
 6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Recommendation: Found `new Date()` in file `node_helper.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.
-11. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-CivitAI by Andoramb](https://github.com/Andoramb/MMM-CivitAI)